bibekaryal86/auth-service/README.md

   * Refactor Role/Permission to use Join table like PlatformProfileRole
     * Current execution is effective but not efficient and leads to a lot of duplication between roles
 * EntityDtoConvertUtils TEST
-* When deleting role, delete all permissions and PPRs
-* When deleting platform, delete all PPRs
-* When deleting profile, delete all PPRs